cindy-xing-wang/DigitalWorkflow/README.md

 *Create a Role Model-3*

 ### Create the relationship between users and roles
-We need to update the users migration file to add the relationship between users and roles.
+We need to update the users' migration file to add the relationship between users and roles.
 Every user is going to have only one role.

 ```
 # bash